Ptah Myers enters his sixth season as the head coach of the Philadelphia University men’s soccer team.

 Myers and the Rams claimed their first conference championship in 2013.
 On their way to the conference title, Philadelphia defeated fifth-ranked Post 1-0 in the final.
 The team finished the year with a 12-7-2 overall record.
 Dambalas was named to the All-CACC first team; All-East Region Men's Soccer second team; and National Soccer Coaches Association of America/Continental Tire Division II Men's All-East Region third team, while forward Jordan Lynch and midfielder Victor Chagonda were All-CACC second team selections.

 Philadelphia made its second CACC Tournament appearance under Myers in 2012.
 Philadelphia opened the season 4-0-4 on its way to a 9-6-4 overall mark, and earned the third seed for the CACC Tournament with a 5-3-3 conference record.
 Defender Travis Lobb earned All-CACC first team recognition and goalkeeper Neil Kwiatkowski was selected to the All-CACC second team.
 Midfielder Sean Crossland was tabbed National Soccer Coaches Association of America Men’s College Division Scholar All-East Region honorable mention.

 In Myers’ first season, Philadelphia posted a 12-5-3 record and finished second in the CACC with an 8-2-1 mark.
 The eight conference wins are the most by the Rams since joining the CACC in 2008.
 Philadelphia won its first CACC Tournament game when it defeated visiting Chestnut Hill, 1-0, on Nov.
 2. The Rams tied eventual CACC champion Dominican (N.Y.), 1-1, but lost via penalty kicks in the semifinal round.
-Defender Wojciech Sliwinski and midfielder Ryan Purnell were named to the All-CACC first team, and goalkeeper Alex Heston was an honorable mention pick.
+Defender Wojciech Sliwinski and midfielder Ryan Purnell were named to the All-CACC first team, and goalkeeper Alex Heston was an honorable mention selection.

 Before coming to Philadelphia University, Myers was a volunteer assistant coach at Villanova University for the 2009 season.
 The Wildcats went 9-8-2 overall and lost in the first round of the BIG EAST Tournament.